How To Choose The Right Neck Pillow

 Does The Mattress Matter?

 The way you sleep and the surface you sleep on will make a difference in the pillow you choose.
 If you have an old mattress, new mattresses can be affordable and a good investment for your health.
 A soft sleeping surface may cause more settling of the body in relation to the pillow and necessitate a decrease in pillow height, especially with firm pillows.
 This may be a consideration in pillows with static sizes.
-A variable or adjustable height pillow can help compensate for this.
+A variable or functional pillow with separate sections in one pillow can help compensate for this.

-In general, a soft pillow like the side sleeper or an adjustable pillow like the inflatable or water pillow would be best for a soft surface bed where settling is a factor.
+In general, a soft pillow would be best for a soft surface bed where settling is a factor.
 Similarly, a firm surface will not give as much, therefore, may necessitate an increase in pillow height.
 In relation to the mattress, the effects of soft or firmness are also function of body weight, so this must also be considered.
 For example; a soft sleeping surface in a high body weight person who likes to sleep on their side would choose the side sleeper at the recommended height since it is a soft density pillow and will tend to settle along with the mattress.

 How To Choose The Right Neck Pillow – Ergonomics